darrenjacoby/sass-tools/README.md

 # sass-tools

-Four useful tools for creating config and utility first frameworks.
+Sass tools to help with reusability and reducing CSS codebases.

 Take a look at [sass-starter](https://github.com/soberwp/sass-starter) to see how it comes together in a starter.